oasis-tcs/openc2-oc2ls/oc2ls.md

 The 'query features' Command is REQUIRED for all Producers and Consumers implementing OpenC2.
 This section defines the REQUIRED and OPTIONAL aspects of the 'query features' Command and associated response for Producers and Consumers.

 The 'query features' Command is REQUIRED for all Producers.
-The 'query features' Command MAY include one or more Specifiers as defined in table 3.4.2.10 of this specification.
+The 'query features' Command MAY include one or more Features as defined in [Section 3.4.2.4](#3424-feature).
-The 'query features' Command MAY include the "response_type":"complete" ARGUMENT.
+The 'query features' Command MAY include the `"response_type": "complete"` Argument.
-The 'query features' Command MUST NOT include any other ARGUMENT.
+The 'query features' Command MUST NOT include any other Argument.

 The 'query features' Command is REQUIRED for all Consumers.
 Consumers that receive and parse the 'query features':
-*  With any ARGUMENT other than "response_type:complete"
+*  With any Argument other than `"response_type": "complete"`
     *  MUST NOT respond with OK/200.
     *  SHOULD respond with Bad Request/400.
     *  MAY respond with the 500 status code.
 *  With no Target specifiers MUST respond with response code 200.
-*  With the [versions] Target specifier MUST respond with status 200 and populate the versions field with a list of the OpenC2 Language Versions supported by the consumer.
+*  With the "versions" Target specifier MUST respond with status 200 and populate the versions field with a list of the OpenC2 Language Versions supported by the consumer.
-*  With the [profiles] Target specifier MUST respond with status 200 and populate the profiles field with a list of profiles supported by the consumer.
+*  With the "profiles" Target specifier MUST respond with status 200 and populate the profiles field with a list of profiles supported by the consumer.
-*  With the [pairs] Target specifier MUST respond with status 200 and populate the pairs field with a list of action target pairs that define valid commands supported by the consumer.
+*  With the "pairs" Target specifier MUST respond with status 200 and populate the pairs field with a list of action target pairs that define valid commands supported by the consumer.
-* With the [rate_limit] Target specifier populated:
+* With the "rate_limit" Target specifier populated:
     * SHOULD respond with status 200 and populate the rate_limit field with the maximum number of Commands per minute that the Consumer may support.
     * MAY respond with status 200 and with the rate_limit field unpopulated.